lgerrets/rl18-curiosity/reviews/Curiosity-driven Exploration by Self-supervised Prediction.md

 * help to continuously learn efficient exploratory policies that are specific to the environment,
 * provide useful skills that are generalizable to other similar environments.

 They also aim at introducing ICM (Intrinsic Curiosity Module), that is able to generate intrinsic rewards $r_i$ that have useful properties.
+ICM also scales well to high dimensional visual inputs.

 ## Methods